MicrosoftDocs/ATADocs/ATPDocs/deploy/deploy-defender-identity.md

 1. [Plan your Defender for Identity capacity](capacity-planning.md).

+> [!TIP]
-1. We recommend running the [*Test-MdiReadiness.ps1*](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) script to test and see if your environment has the necessary prerequisites.
+> We recommend running the [*Test-MdiReadiness.ps1*](https://github.com/microsoft/Microsoft-Defender-for-Identity/tree/main/Test-MdiReadiness) script to test and see if your environment has the necessary prerequisites.
+>

 ## Deploy Defender for Identity